The taught component of the MSc Biological Photography and Imaging consists of six modules worth 20 credits each. The modules are listed below:

 Microscopy and Image Analysis

-This module is designed to familiarise you with and give you expertise in using a number of different microscopes and lighting effects.
+This module will give you expertise in using a number of different microscopes and lighting effects.
 You will have a general grounding in the optics and calibration of light microscopes, various preparative techniques and staining protocols and the uses and benefits of fluorescence and electron microscopy.

 Professional Techniques in the Field